-Pre-Departure Checklist for Penn/CHOP Facutly and Staff Visitors
+Pre-Departure Checklist for Penn/CHOP Faculty and Staff Visitors

-This checklist is primarily for Penn/CHOP faculty and staff who are travelling to Botswana on business.
+This checklist is primarily for Penn/CHOP faculty and staff who are traveling to Botswana on business.

 To be completed prior to your arrival in Botswana: